Moral injury: Military

-The exposure to violence during war times make military and veteran population at a higher risk of developing moral injury.
+The exposure to violence during war times puts the military and veteran population at a higher risk of developing moral injury.
 According to statistics collected in 2003, 32 percent of American service members deployed to Iraq and to Afghanistan were responsible for the death of an enemy, 60 percent had witnessed both women and children who were either ill or wounded to whom they were unable to provide aid, and 20 percent reported being responsible for the death of a non-combatant.

 Similar work has been conducted in a Canadian military context – out of Canadian Armed Forces personnel deployed to the mission to Afghanistan, more than half endorsed a traumatic event that was conceptually linked to moral injury.
-Specifically, 43 percent saw ill or injured women or children who they were unable to help; 7 percent felt responsible for the death of Canadian or ally personnel, and 38 percent had difficulty distinguishing between combatants and noncombatants.
-Controlling for other fear-based deployment related stressors, exposure to such potentially morally injurious events have been related to increased prevalence of PTSD and depression in military personnel.
+Specifically, 43 percent saw ill or injured women or children who they were unable to help; 7 percent felt responsible for the death of Canadian or allied personnel, and 38 percent had difficulty distinguishing between combatants and non-combatants.
+Controlling for other fear-based deployment-related stressors, exposure to such potentially morally injurious events has been related to increased prevalence of PTSD and depression in military personnel.

-During times of war a service member's personal ethical code may clash with what is expected of them during war.
+During times of war a service member's personal ethical code may clash with the decisions they are expected to make or the behavior they are expected to display.
 Approximately 27 percent of deployed soldiers have reported having an ethical dilemma to which they did not know how to respond.
 Research has shown that longer and more frequent deployments can result in an increase in unethical behaviors on the battlefield.
-This is problematic considering deployment lengths have increased for the war in Iraq and Afghanistan.
-During times of war the military promotes an ethical pardon on the killing of an enemy, going against the typical moral code for many service members.
+This is problematic considering deployment lengths increased for the war in Iraq and Afghanistan.

+During times of war, the military promotes an ethical pardon on the killing of an enemy, going against the typical moral code for many service members.
 While a service member is deployed, killing of the enemy is expected and often rewarded.
-Despite this, when a service member returns home the sociocultural expectations are largely different from when they were deployed.
+Despite this, when a service member returns home, the socio-cultural expectations are largely different from when they were deployed.
 The ethical code back home has not changed, making the transition from deployment to home difficult for some service members.
-This clash in a personal ethical code and the ethical code and expectations of the military can further increase a service member's deep-seated feelings of shame and guilt for their actions abroad.
+This clash between personal ethics and the ethics and expectations of the military can further increase a service member's deep-seated feelings of shame and guilt for their actions abroad.

-In healthcare professionals
+Healthcare professionals

 Moral distress among healthcare professionals was first conceptualized in 1984 by Andrew Jameton.
-The concept was gradually explored over the subsequent 30 years in both nursing and veteran literature, though as above the definitions were slightly different.
-In the healthcare literature, moral injury refers to the accumulation of negative effects by continued exposure to morally distressing situations.

-In 2000 the concept of moral distress being generated by systemic issues had been termed, "the ethical canary". to draw attention to the sensation of moral distress signaling a need for systemic change.
+The concept was gradually explored over the subsequent 30 years in both nursing and veteran literature, though, as above, the definitions were slightly different.
+In the healthcare literature, moral injury is the accumulation of negative effects by continued exposure to morally distressing situations.
+In 2000 the concept of moral distress being generated by systemic issues was called "the ethical canary" to draw attention to the sensation of moral distress signaling a need for systemic change.

+Situations in which moral distress is experienced may be caused by: